Xiaocong-Yang/CG-Rag/README.md

 ## Testing code
 Use rag_testing_{task_name}.py scripts.

 Use --random flag for random shots experiments.
 Use --retriever_trained and --model_modified for retrieval with trained model experiments.
 The trained retriever can be found here: https://huggingface.co/xiaocong01/BGE-large-en-v1.5-Computational-Graph (English) and https://huggingface.co/xiaocong01/BGE-large-zh-v1.5-Computational-Graph (Chinese).
+The data for ape210k can be found at https://github.com/Chenny0808/ape210k/tree/master/data.